naturepoems/naturepoems/quotes/Meiji-Period-Haiku-(1868–1912)/Kobayashi-Issa/index.md

 ---
 layout: author
 title: Kobayashi Issa
-description: "While Issa's main work predates the Meiji period, his haiku continued to influence poets during this time.
-His poems often celebrated nature and the world around him, capturing the beauty of everyday life with humor and compassion."
+description: "Although Issa's prominence predates the Meiji era, his works continued to inspire many haiku poets of the time.
+He is celebrated for his compassion and humor, often depicting the natural world in a way that resonates with human experience."
 subject: "Meiji Period Haiku (1868–1912)"
 parent: Meiji Period Haiku (1868–1912)
 permalink: /Meiji Period Haiku (1868–1912)/authors/Kobayashi-Issa/